Preview: Wolves at Warriors | Minnesota Timberwolves

 Preview: Wolves at Warriors

-The Minnesota Timberwolves (4-11) are back in action on Monday night and will meet the Golden State Warriors (8-8) on the hardwood in San Francisco, California.
+The Minnesota Timberwolves (4-12) meet the Golden State Warriors (9-8) in a rematch at Chase Center on Wednesday night.

-The Timberwolves snapped a four-game losing streak with a 120-110 victory over the New Orleans Pelicans on Saturday night.
-The team was led by center Naz Reid who tallied a career-high-tying 20 points in the contest.
-Veteran guard Ricky Rubio stepped into a starting lineup role with teammate D’Angelo Russell sidelined for scheduled rest, and posted nine points, seven rebounds and seven assists.
+Though the shorthanded Timberwolves fell 130-108 versus Golden State on Monday, the game was within reach until the final six minutes, when the Warriors closed the contest on a 27-15 run.

-The Warriors recently went head-to-head with the Sacramento Kings, splitting a back-to-back set 1-1 after a narrow 114-113 loss in game one, and winning 113-105 in game two.
-Golden State guard Stephen Curry scored a game-high 29 points to go along with six rebounds and three assists.
+Malik Beasley led the Timberwolves with a season-high 30 points while Jordan McLaughlin chipped in 15 points as a reserve.

 - What: Wolves at.
 Warriors